Mary Tyler Moore: The 20th Anniversary Show

 Mary Tyler Moore: The 20th Anniversary Show is a 1991 American television special to commemorate the 20th anniversary of the first broadcast of the sitcom The Mary Tyler Moore Show.
 It was directed by Jack Haley Jr. and was broadcast on CBS on February 18, 1991.

 Summary

 Mary Tyler Moore hosts a 20th anniversary retrospective of The Mary Tyler Moore Show featuring a compilation of clips from the show's memorable moments and a reunion with co-stars Ed Asner, Valerie Harper, Gavin MacLeod, Betty White, Georgia Engel and Cloris Leachman.
 The cast comments how the groundbreaking show was ahead of its time for having a thirtysomething, single female as its main character and how it revealed the changing consciousness of the 1970s.

 Moore introduces clips highlighting each of the show's individual characters, after which cast members comment on their character's specific traits and quirks.
 The cast also pays tribute to the late Ted Knight (who died in 1986) for his portrayal of TV anchorman Ted Baxter.

 The special concludes with the teary-eyed cast watching the final moments from the series finale, "The Last Show".

+Filming for Mary Tyler Moore: The 20th Anniversary Show took place in the living room of producer and director Jack Haley Jr., rather than on a traditional television soundstage.
+His home was utilized to provide a warm, intimate venue for the cast reunion.